Murchison Falls National Park Map

 - Retain all official receipts for verification

-- Park gates open between 7 am to 7 pm
+- Park gates open between 7 am and 7 pm

 Other notable Uganda safari parks to visit